bablokb/jasper-install/Readme.md

 done using the file `jasper-install.cfg`.

 The file contains constants used by the installation program.
-Usually you don't have to change any contstants except those named `INSTALL_xxx`.
+Usually you don't have to change any contstants except the value of `DEFAULT_USER` and those named `INSTALL_xxx`.
 These constants select which modules the install script actually installs.
 You can set the value of these constants to `0` (don't install) or `1` (install).

 Some of these modules do just basic tasks, so you should not change the value - these constants are labelled *required*.
 Besides these modules, you